Sal Buscema: Marvel Comics

 Within a year, Buscema was penciling the superhero-team comic The Avengers, and for the next thirty years, he was one of the most prolific artists at the company.
 He recalled in the late 2000s, "At first I was very slow.
 If I knocked out six or eight pages a week I was happy.
 Then I started getting a little bit better, and I could probably do a couple of pages a day.
 But once I hit that five-year transitional period, I was like a machine.
 I could grind the stuff out. ...
 Everything just fell into place, and all of a sudden I found it very easy to do."

-Sal Buscema and writer Roy Thomas introduced the Squadron Sinister in The Avengers #69 (Oct.
+Sal and writer Roy Thomas introduced the Squadron Sinister in The Avengers #69 (Oct.
 1969) as a homage to the Justice League.
 The Thomas/Buscema team produced the last new story in The Uncanny X-Men before that series became all-reprints for several years, and created the super-villain Llyra in Sub-Mariner #32 (Dec.
 1970).
-Buscema drew an Avengers story plotted by novelist Harlan Ellison which featured the debut of Psyklop.
-Writer Steve Englehart and Buscema launched The Defenders as an ongoing series in August 1972 and introduced Valkyrie to the team in issue #4 (Feb.
+Buscema drew an Avengers story plotted by science fiction writer Harlan Ellison, which featured the debut of Psyklop.
+Writer Steve Englehart and Buscema launched Defenders as an ongoing series in August 1972 and introduced Valkyrie to the team in issue #4 (Feb.
 1973).
 Buscema also worked with Englehart on Captain America; their 1972–1975 run on that title saw it become one of Marvel's top-sellers.
-The pair teamed on several issues of The Avengers as well and Engelhart has described Buscema as being one of his "all-time favorites" and "a perfect comic book storyteller."
-With Steve Gerber, a successor writer, Buscema co-created Starhawk, adding the character to the roster of the future-based super-team, The Guardians of the Galaxy.
-(Note that this version of the Guardians, created by Arnold Drake and Gene Colan in 1969, was a different team than that portrayed in the Marvel Cinematic Universe.)
-In 2010, Comics Bulletin ranked Buscema's collaboration with Gerber on The Defenders first on its list of the "Top 10 1970s Marvels".
+The pair teamed on several issues of The Avengers as well and Englehart has described Buscema as being one of his "all-time favorites" and "a perfect comic book storyteller."
+With writer Steve Gerber, Buscema co-created Starhawk, adding the character to the roster of the future-based super-team, the Guardians of the Galaxy.
+In 2010, Comics Bulletin ranked Buscema's collaboration with Gerber on The Defenders first on its list of the Top 10 1970s Marvels.